Our Research Members

 Senior Scientist, The Hospital For Sick Children

-We study how insulin stimulates glucose entry into muscle and how this fails in insulin resistance and type 2 diabetes.
-We explore insulin signals, movement of vesicles containing glucose transporter 4 (GLUT4) and strategies to render muscle cells insulin-resistant.
-We generated platforms of muscle cells in culture expressing tagged GLUT4 and a number of insulin signals, as well as transgenic mice expressing tagged GLUT4 in muscle, to test GLUT4 movement in vivo.
-With these systems we found that signals downstream of PI3-kinase bifurcate into activation of Akt and of the small G protein Rac.
-Downstream of Akt lies AS160 that regulates the small G proteins Rab8A and Rab13 to control GLUT4 vesicle arrival near the membrane.
-GLUT4 vesicles arriving at the plasma membrane (in the TIRF-imaging zone) then tether to actin filaments through the molecular motor Myosin 1c.
-In turn, Rac controls actin filament remodelling, crucial for GLUT4 vesicle translocation to the membrane, and our collaborator Erik Richter (Copenhagen) found that mice lacking Rac in muscle become insulin-resistant.
-Moreover, overexpressing Rac in cells overcame insulin resistance.
+We study how insulin and exercise stimulate glucose entry into muscle and how this fails in insulin resistance and type 2 diabetes.
+We explore intracellular signals, movement of vesicles containing glucose transporter 4 (GLUT4) and strategies to render muscle cells insulin-resistant.
+We generated platforms of muscle cells in culture and transgenic mice expressing tagged GLUT4 in muscle, to test GLUT4 movement in vivo.
+We found that signals downstream of PI3-kinase bifurcate into activation of Akt leading to Rab8A and Rab13 activation, and Rac1 activation that controls actin filament remodelling.
+Orr collaborator Erik Richter (University of Copenhagen) found that mice lacking Rac1 in muscle become insulin-resistant.
+Mechanistically, we find that, in cells rendered insulin resistant by exposure to saturated fatty acids, GLUT4 translocation becomes defective along with alterations in Rac1 signalling to actin rather than in the Akt pathway.
+These studies will aid in identifying specific steps affected in muscle that curtail stimulation of glucose uptake by insulin in obesity.

-Recently we discovered that the saturated fatty acid palmitate renders macrophages inflammatory, to produce cytokines that make muscle cells insulin-resistant.
-Moreover, direct activation of the NOD innate immunity recognition receptors, in cells or in vivo, caused insulin resistance.
-Finally, we documented a particular infiltration of inflammatory macrophages in the muscles of high fat-fed mice and of obese, insulin-resistant humans.
+Saturated fatty acids also render monocytes invasive and macrophages pro-inflammatory, producing cytokines that make muscle cells insulin-resistant.
+In vivo, high fat feeding of mice causes direct activation of the NOD innate immunity recognition receptors in macrophages and that contributes to whole-body insulin resistance.
+We documented a particular infiltration of inflammatory macrophages and neutrophils in muscles of high fat-fed mice and of obese, insulin-resistant humans, and we find that an early feature of obesity is production of infiltrating monocytes in the bone marrow.
 These collective findings contribute to our understanding of the link between inflammation and insulin resistance.

 Assistant Professor, University of Toronto